-On the podium, however, Burkh and brio rarely heard in a stuthe conductor takes over, and dent orchestra, and the strength the results are no less enjoy- was a clever and well-estabable.
+Burkh the Maestro, Maestro and influence on his students.
+Weber, were played with a dash On the podium, however, Burkh and brio rarely heard in a stuthe conductor takes over, and dent orchestra, and the strength the results are no less enjoy- was a clever and well-estabable.
 Not content to beat time to lished contrast to the more subtle the music, Burkh creates as he "Freischutz."
-The Bartok much a musician as is the repertoires of violinists such as remarkable instrument that is the David Oistrakh and Elizabeth University Symphony, Burkh's Barry, was thoroughly enjoyed by

-The orchestra then followed with a civilized reading of Wagner's "Good Friday Spell" from "Parsifal", and after intermisgram, Weber's overture to "Der sion presented Dvorak's delightful Eighth Symphony.
-Here Burkh shaky and disheartening start the Conductor did his most and went on to enjoin his players creative work, fashioning a pellucid first movement, a vital playing which gave credit to the second movement, a hyper-obvious scherzo, and a barely controlled finale.
-The super-subtle scherzo, full of nuance and suggestion, was played with the barn door open, and the finale was Bartok's "Romanian Folk marred by overpowering brass Dances," which followed the and an inconsistency of tempo only abated when a courageous flutist attempted to retard a break-neck passage.
+The Bartok conducts, making himself as dances, long a staple in the much a musician as is the repertoires of violinists such as remarkable instrument that is the David Oistrakh and Elizabeth University Symphony.
+Burkh's Barry, was thoroughly enjoyed by creations are fresh and clever, both audience and players. spontaneous if not always clearly The orchestra then followed with a civilized reading of Wag-Such creation was seen in the ner's "Good Friday Spell" from opening work on Sunday's pro- "Parsifal", and after intermisgram, Weber's overture to "Der sion presented Dvorak's delight-Freischutz," Burkh overcame a ful Eighth Symphony, Here Burkh shaky and disheartening start the Conductor did his most and went on to enjoin his players creative work, fashioning a pelto produce some fine concertante lucid first movement, a vital playing which gave credit to the second movement, a hyper-obfine musicianship of orchestra vious scherzo, and a barely conand conductor.
+Concertante play- trolled finale.
+The super-subtle ing is so rarely heard in this scherzo, full of nuance and suggestion, was played with the barn flutist attempted to retard a developments, Burkh's debut was both Maestro and Conductor, He

-Despite these rather unsettling developments, Burkh's debut was a fine one, giving evidence of both Maestro and Conductor, He is in the process of making the MSU Symphony into a first-class ensemble, and if his conceptions are occasionally impetuous, it is a price one would willingly pay in order to hear music created rather than mimicked.

 Carving A Swan

-Jim Olson, student superviser of Hubbard Hall's grill, demonstrates his ice carving technique to members of Les Gourmets Club.
-Olson was an International Ice Carving champion last year.

-State News photo by Dave Laura

-TOMORROW

-Special Holiday Show

-JERRY LEWIS

-2nd Color Hit -

-the

-of the

-PHOENIX

-COLOR BY DE LUXE

-- 3rd Hit -

-ECHNICOLOR " FROM WARNER BROS

-Elec.
-Car Heaters

-20th Century - Fox presents

-COLOR by Deluxe

-JFK memorial lecture set tonight, anniversary of death

-Blair Moody Jr., 1960 chair- Bill Mayes, first vice chairman of the Michigan Citizens for man of the sponsoring organiversary of the assassination at vention.
-8 tonight in the Union Ballroom.
-Moody's speech, which will be

-Kennedy and Johnson committee zation, said that the film is the and personal friend of the late one Robert Kennedy, brother of John F. Kennedy, will present the late president, showed at the a memorial speech on the anni- last Democratic National Con-

-Mayes said that Moody, 39, followed by the film, "JFK -- an attorney for the past 14 years, 1,000 Days," is sponsored by will conduct a question and answer session.